Detection Is Cheap, Routing Is Learned: Why Refusal-Based Alignment Evaluation Fails

 where \(X\) is the feature matrix of hidden states (48 prompts × \(d\) dimensions), \(y\) is the binary label vector (1 for politically sensitive, 0 for control), \(\lambda\) is the ridge regularization parameter, and \(w\) is the learned weight vector defining the classification hyperplane.
 We use \(\lambda = 1.0\) (fixed, not swept).
 The sample set consists of 48 prompts: 24 politically sensitive and 24 matched controls, yielding a 48 × \(d\) feature matrix where \(d\) is the hidden dimension (e.g., 4096 for Qwen3-8B).
 We report leave-none-out training accuracy on the full sample set.

-We explicitly acknowledge that this demonstrates separability of the specific prompt set, not generalization.
+This demonstrates separability of the specific prompt set, not generalization.
 With 48 samples in a 4096-dimensional space, the sample-to-dimension ratio is \textasciitilde0.012, and a ridge classifier has far more capacity than needed to find a separating hyperplane for any two semantically distinct groups.
 The null probe control (Section 3.1) makes this limitation quantitatively precise.

 \textbf{Null probes.} To calibrate the informativeness of probe accuracy, we train identical classifiers on three non-political topic pairs: food-vs-technology (8+8 samples), science-vs-history (8+8), and geography-vs-music (8+8).
 If these null probes achieve the same accuracy as the political probe, then probe accuracy alone cannot be taken as evidence of alignment-specific encoding.